Higher Education

 Conduct a “Brand Autopsy” analyzing every marketing asset against three questions:

-Could this tagline apply to any Top 100 school?
+Could this tagline apply to any other school?

 Do visuals reflect our campus culture or stock photo ideals?